City-of-Helsinki/drupal-emergency-site/public/modules/custom/helfi_emergency_general/README.md

 where you can see the current message and update it.
  - The message is stored in the azure storage account in the blob container that is set using env vars.

+3. Alters the cookie details page `cookie-information-and-settings` to prevent form submission and make to cookie selection from JS.